madhavagarwal3012/Calcunite-Executable-File-Application/README.md

 Contributions to Calcunite are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/madhavagarwal3012/Calcunite-Executable-File-Application/issues).
 If you'd like to contribute code, you can fork the repository and submit a pull request.

+- Ensure all code is well-documented and follows best practices.
+- Test your changes thoroughly before submitting a pull request.
+- Use clear commit messages.

 If you find Calcunite useful, consider star this repository (●'◡'●)

 ## 🍀 Sponsor This Project